How to Deal with Rejection as A Model

 In the entertainment industry, they say that you are successful if you get one YES for every 50 NOs.
 If you apply to 50 modeling jobs and you book one of them, you are successful.
 This is how competitive the modeling industry is especially if you live in a city popular among models such as Los Angeles and New York.

 Each rejection has a number: The number of times you should apply before getting booked.
-So it’s important to keep applying jobs and continue improving your modeling skills.
+So it’s important to keep applying for jobs and continue improving your modeling skills.
 Remember, even the best models don’t book every project they want to be a part of.